PovertyAction/tsheets/README.md

 ## Installation

-`tsheets` can be installed directly into Stata from github using the following command:
+`tsheets` can be installed directly into Stata from GitHub using the following command:
 ```
 net install tsheets, from("https://raw.githubusercontent.com/PovertyAction/tsheets/master") replace
 ```